riverwm/river/README.md

 river is released under the GNU General Public License version 3, or (at your option) any later version.

-The protocols in the protocol directory are released under various licenses by various parties licenses.
-You should refer to the copyright block of each protocol for the license.
+The protocols in the `protocol` directory are released under various licenses by various parties.
+You should refer to the copyright block of each protocol for the licensing information.
 The protocols prefixed with `river` and developed by this project are released under the ISC license (as stated in their copyright blocks).